gcallah/MiscWriting/Empire/empire.md

 I would love to be able to swim that fast again, and it's an entertaining fantasy to imagine that I could.

 But it's just that: a fantasy.
 While I might be able to get in better shape than I am today, I cannot undo 41 years of aging.
-My body will never perform like it was 25 again, at least until the final resurrection.
+My body will never perform like it was 25 again, at least not until the final resurrection, after which I expect my 1650 freestyle time will be remarkable.

 Hoping to get back to the republic of the 1820s (or whatever other era the defender of small-r republicanism idealizes) is like me hoping to match my swimming times from when I was 25.
 It's an attractive fantasy, but it's not